-Can you bring us a signal from a distant zone?
-As we approach the start of our second year, ClimateCultures offers Members a new challenge: to create a small artistic expression of the more-than-human in the form of new signal for humanity.
-Is it a message — whether meant for our species or for another kind, which we overhear by chance?
-An artefact of some other consciousness; or an abstraction of the material world?
+New pieces will take the form further still — and notions of ‘signal’ and of ‘edge’.
+In creating the idea for this series, I speculated whether a signal might be a message from elsewhere — whether one meant for our species or one intended for another kind entirely, and which we overhear by chance.
+Or it might be an artefact of some other consciousness, or an abstraction of our material world.
 Something in any case that brings some meaning for us to discover or to make, here and now, as we begin to address the Anthropocene in all its noise.
-A small piece of sense — common or alien — amidst the confusion of human being.
+A small piece of sense amidst the confusion of human being.

-Whatever signal you create — whether it’s an image, a short text, a sound, a story board, a dream sequence, a combination of any of these or something other — it will be something that we are likely to miss if you don’t draw our attention to it.
-(You might also want to play with the idea of the background noise in some way, or omit it entirely and offer us just the signal, filtered).
+Whatever signal you create — whether it’s an image, a short text, a sound, a storyboard, a dream sequence, a combination of any of these or something other — it will be something we’re likely to miss if you don’t draw our attention to it.
+Is it a strong signal, or a weak one caught up in its own background noise?
+You might also want to play with the idea of the background noise in some way, or omit it entirely and offer us just the signal, filtered.

 Where does your signal come from?
-The source zone might be distant from us in time or in space, in scale (from the quantum to the cosmic), in sensory perception (in a different sensitivity or range to ours, or utterly new), or in any other aspect of experience or imagination.
+The source zone might be distant from us in time or in space, in scale (from the quantum to the cosmic), in sensory perception (in a different sensitivity or range to ours, or an utterly new sensation), or in any other aspect of experience or imagination.
 If it carries a message, is it explicit or implicit, coded or clear, instantly familiar even if remote, or entirely alien?